-Women’s Studies majors generally satisfy the Internship/Field Work requirement through taking the six-credit internship course, WOST 490/490A, in the junior or senior year.
+Women’s and Gender Studies majors generally satisfy the Internship/Field Work requirement through taking the six-credit internship course, WOST 490/491, in the junior or senior year.
 For this course, students work on a volunteer basis from eight to fifteen hours per week during the semester in a supervised field placement, generally in an agency dedicated in some way to activism or service on behalf of women, such as a women’s shelter, health clinic, publication, or advocacy group.
-Simultaneously, students meet in a weekly seminar to discuss the progress of the intern work, evaluate field learning, and to examine topics such as the ideology and structure of the helping professions, human services and social change, dynamics issues in feminist non-profit organizations, and applications of feminist theory of social change in real-world organizational settings.
+Simultaneously, students meet in a weekly seminar to discuss the progress of the intern work, evaluate field learning, and to examine topics such as the ideology and structure of the helping professions, human services and social change, dynamics issues in feminist nonprofit organizations, and applications of feminist theory of social change in real-world organizational settings.

 Internship placements can be very rewarding learning experiences in themselves, and even when problems occur with the placement, valuable lessons emerge and students receive support from the seminar problem-solving discussions.
 Often our graduates have the opportunity of continuing paid employment with the same agency in which they interned in their senior year.

 - Hyde Square Task Force (youth leadership, community organizing), Jamaica Plain

 - South Shore Women's Resource Center (nonprofit, community-based domestic violence program, Plymouth